Star Wars: Episode IX Trailer Is Finally Here

 "We'll always be with you," Luke says.
 "No one's ever really gone."

-The trailer was screened at a panel for Star Wars: Episode IX at the the Star Wars Celebrations event in Chicago and then released online.
-Most the main cast, minus Driver, attended the event.
+After the trailer was screened, Ian McDiarmid, who played Emperor Palpatine in the first two trilogies, then walked onstage, confirming the laughter in the footage came from him.

+"Roll it again," he said in his menacing voice, and the trailer was screened a second time.

+Most the main cast of Star Wars: The Rise of Skywalker, minus Driver, attended the panel.
 Droids R2-D2 and BB-8 made appearances as well, as did director J.J.
-Abrams, who introduced the audience to BB-8's new fellow droid friend, Dio.
+Abrams, who introduced the audience to BB-8's new fellow droid friend, D-0.

 Stephen Colbert was the moderator.